US shifts to speed COVID shots as cases and deaths rise

-WASHINGTON (AP) — Barely a month into a mass vaccination campaign to stop the COVID-19 pandemic, the Trump administration unexpectedly shifted gears Tuesday to speed the delivery of shots.
-The move came after widespread concern over a slow start even as coronavirus cases and deaths reach new highs.
+WASHINGTON (AP) — Facing a slower-than-hoped coronavirus vaccine rollout, the Trump administration abruptly shifted gears Tuesday to speed the delivery of shots to more people.
+The move came as cases and deaths surged to alarming new highs.

-Health and Human Services Secretary Alex Azar announced a series of major changes to increase supply of vaccines and expand the age groups eligible as well as locations where people can get shots.
+Health and Human Services Secretary Alex Azar announced a series of major changes to increase supply of vaccines, extend eligibility to more seniors and provide more locations for people to get shots.
+Administration officials describing the new policies conveyed a notable sense of urgency.

 One change will have some teeth to it.
 Azar said going forward the federal government will base each state's allocation of vaccines partly on how successful states have been in administering those already provided.